chipsalliance/firrtl-spec/spec.md

 Two property types are equivalent if they are the same concrete property type.

 ## Type Inference

+FIRRTL has support for limited type inference.
+This comes in two flavors:
+Width inference allows an integer type's bitwidth to be left unspecified.
+Additionally, reset inference allows the use of `Reset` which will resolve to either a synchronous or asynchronous reset.

 ### Width Inference
 TODO: Uninferred widths